Untangling The Mystery Of Why Shoelaces Come Untied

 Now, he and two graduate students have published a paper, in Proceedings Of The Royal Society A, titled "The roles of impact and inertia in the failure of a shoelace knot."

-In order to study how shoelaces untie themselves, the team did a handful of experiments.
+To study how shoelaces untie themselves, the team did a handful of experiments.
 "We did all sorts of stuff," says graduate student and co-author Christine Gregg.
 "We ran on treadmills.
 We swung our legs back and forth while sitting on tables, to take the impact out of the equation.
 We just stomped our feet like Frankenstein."

 In all, they estimate it was well over 100 hours of testing, over about two years.